Samail Ophiolite

-The Samail Ophiolite (also spelled Semail Ophiolite) of the Hajar Mountains of Oman and the United Arab Emirates is a large slab of oceanic crust, made of volcanic rocks and ultramafic rocks from the Earth's upper mantle, that was overthrust onto continental crust as an ophiolite.
-It is located on the eastern corner of the Arabian Peninsula and covers an area of approximately 100,000 km2.
-Based on uranium-lead dating techniques, the Samail Ophiolite formed in the Late Cretaceous.
-It is primarily made of silicate rocks with (SiO2) content ranging from 45–77 wt%.
-The Samail Ophiolite is important because it is rich in copper and chromite ore bodies, and because it also provides valuable information about the ocean floor and the upper mantle on land.
-Geologists have studied the area, attempting to find the best model explaining the formation of the Samail Ophiolite.
+The Samail Ophiolite, also known as the Semail Ophiolite, is a large, ancient geological formation in Oman and the United Arab Emirates in the Arabian Peninsula.
+It is one of the world's largest and best-exposed segments of oceanic crust, made of volcanic rocks and ultramafic rocks from the Earth's upper mantle that was overthrust onto the continental crust.
+This ophiolite provides insight into the dynamics of oceanic crust formation and the tectonic processes involved in the creation of ocean basins.

+Formed during the Late Cretaceous period, approximately 95 million years ago, the Samail Ophiolite represents a fragment of the Tethyan Oceanic crust that was thrust over continental crust due to the convergence of the African and Eurasian tectonic plates.
+This geological phenomenon, known as obduction, makes it a site for studying the processes of oceanic crust formation, subduction, and obduction.

+It covers an area of around 100,000 square kilometers, and is a complete and well-preserved stratigraphic section.
+This includes layers from the Earth's upper mantle, along with cumulate rocks, gabbros, sheeted dike complexes, and volcanic sequences, providing a vertical profile of oceanic lithosphere.
+It is primarily made of silicate rocks with (SiO2) content ranging from 45 to 77 wt%.

 Geologic formations

 The Arabian continental margin formed in the early Paleozoic and possibly the late Proterozoic.
 After that the thrust sheets are from low to high structurally: the autochthonous units, and the allochthonous units.
 The allochthonous units, from low to high structurally, are the Sumeini group, the Hawasina complex, the Haybi complex, the Ophiolite, and the Batinah complex.
 From the Sumeini group to the Haybi Complex make up the continental slope with an age range from Middle Triassic to Late Cretaceous.
 The ophiolite formed in the Late Cretaceous and consists of a basal metamorphic sole (150–200 m), peridotite tectonic (8–12 km), igneous peridotite and gabbro (0.5–6.5 km), sheeted dikes (1–1.5 km), and lavas (0.5–2.0 km).
 The Batinah complex containing continental margin sediments came from beneath the ophiolite during late-stage extensional faulting and then slid into the ophiolite late in the emplacement history.